 Because of his rebellion against God, Saul lost the throne of Israel to David, who began his reign at Hebron.
-He reigned from 1051 to 1011 b.c.
+Saul reigned from 1051 to 1011 b.c.
 Many men came to assist David when he took control from Saul.
 Zadok the priest was among these courageous men (1 Chronicles 12:26-28).

 When David’s son Absalom tried to overthrow his father (2 Samuel 15:13-16), Zadok and his family remained firm in their support for David.
 Even toward the end of David’s life, when many of his closest companions left to support another rebellious son, Adonijah (1 Kings 1:5-6), Zadok remained faithful (verse 8).
 David was getting old and many were beginning to doubt his leadership abilities.
 But not Zadok!
 Throughout David’s life, Zadok remained loyal because he knew God was behind David!
-He had the faith to recognize who God was using.
+He had the faith to recognize whom God was using.

 Zadok Anoints Solomon King